How to Accurately Warehouse Reach and Frequency Data in BigQuery

 GROUP BY campaign_name

-This query sums daily reach values across 31 days, which significantly inflates the result.
-The same person who saw your ad every day would be counted 31 times.
+This query sums daily reach values across 31 days.
+A person who saw the ad on every day of the month would be counted 31 times.

-Pull directly from the ad platform's reporting interface (or API) for the specific date range you need.
-Platforms like Meta Ads Manager, LinkedIn Campaign Manager, and Google Ads calculate true deduplicated reach for any custom date window.
+For Reach and Frequency over a custom date range: Pull the deduplicated number directly from the ad platform's reporting interface (or its API) for the specific window you need.
+Platforms like Meta Ads Manager, LinkedIn Campaign Manager, and Google Ads can return a true deduplicated reach for any custom date window.

-Your PMA reach data in BigQuery is accurate in these specific scenarios:
+Your PMA reach data in BigQuery is accurate in these scenarios:

-• Single-day queries — one row = one day = valid reach for that day
+• Single-day queries: one row equals one day of data, so the reach value is valid for that day.

-• Daily trend charts — showing daily reach over time (not summed)
+• Daily trend charts: showing daily reach over time, without summing across days.

 SELECT